Women in Prison in Minnesota: Voices of Hope from Within Prison Walls

 Robina In Conversation

-The Robina Institute is pleased to invite you to our next Robina In Conversation, ”Women in Prison in Minnesota: Voices of Hope from Within Prison Walls,” on Friday, June 9, 2017 from 1:30-4:00 p.m. in the Lloyd Ultan Recital Hall with a reception to follow from 4-5:00 p.m. in the first floor lobby.
+The Robina Institute is pleased to invite you to our next Robina In Conversation, ”Women in Prison in Minnesota: Voices of Hope from Within Prison Walls,” on Friday, June 9, 2017 from 1:30-4:00 p.m. in the Mississippi Room at Coffman Memorial Union with a reception to follow from 4-5:00 p.m. in the Mississippi Room Lounge.

 The Sentencing Project, citing data from the Bureau of Justice Statistics, reports that the number of women and girls who are incarcerated in the United States has increased by 700% from 1980 to 2014, with over 60% of incarcerated women having a child or children under the age of 18.
 In Minnesota, there are currently 659 incarcerated women at the Minnesota Correctional Facility at Shakopee.
 There are approximately 250 female inmates incarcerated for drug offenses, and 23% of the entire prison population are American Indian or Alaskan Native.
 American Indians and Alaskan Natives make up 1.1% of Minnesotan’s entire population, according to the U.S. Census Bureau.